hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

 layout: post
 title: "Getting Started With Android Development Using Groovy 2.4 and Android Studio"
 date: 2015-02-07T18:28:25+00:00
-categories: [grails, grails 2.1.3, grails 2.1.5, grails 2.2.5, grails upgrade]
 ---

 Groovy 2.4 was released last month with native support for Android development.

-In this post I’ll explain how to set up a new Android Studio project with Groovy support as I couldn't find a decent tutorial to explain it for newcomers to Android development (like myself).
+In this post I’ll explain how to set up a new Android Studio project with Groovy support as I couldn't find a decent tutorial to explain it for newcomers (like myself).

 # Why Groovy?